Retatrutide: Big Trial Numbers, Bigger Unknowns

 PubMed · Phase 2/3 Protocols

 Retatrutide is a once-weekly subcutaneous injection with a ~6-day half-life.
 All trials use a dose-escalation schedule — starting low and stepping up monthly — specifically to reduce the GI side effects that knock 12-18% of patients out of treatment.
-No retail dose exists yet because FDA approval is pending; these are the trial protocols.
+No retail dose exists yet because FDA approval is pending; these are the trial protocols, run and funded by the drug's manufacturer.

 Maintenance Doses